 - 1. Be aware of your surroundings.
 Knowing where you are and who is around you may help you to find a way to get out of a bad situation. - 2.
 Try to avoid isolated areas.
 It is more difficult to get help if no one is around. - 3.
 Walk with purpose.
 Even if you don't know where you are going, act like you do. - 4.
 Trust your instincts.
 If a situation or location feels unsafe or uncomfortable, it probably isn't the best place to be. - 5.
 Try not to load yourself down with packages or bags as this can make you appear more vulnerable. - 6.
 Make sure your cell phone is with you and charged and that you have cab money. - 7.
-Don't allow yourself to be isolated with someone you don't trust or someone you don't know. - 8.
-Avoid putting music headphones in both ears so that you can be more aware of your surroundings, especially if you are walking alone. - 9.
-When you go to a social gathering, go with a group of friends.
-Arrive together, check in with each other throughout the evening, and leave together.
-Knowing where you are and who is around you may help you to find a way out of a bad situation.
+Don't allow yourself to be isolated with someone you don't trust or someone you don't know.

-4 Burn, S.M.
+&lt;sup>4 Burn, S.M.
 (2009).
 A situational model of sexual assault prevention through bystander intervention.
 Sex Roles, 60, 779-792.

-5 Bystander intervention strategies adapted from Stanford University's Office of Sexual Assault & Relationship Abuse
+&lt;sup>5 Bystander intervention strategies adapted from Stanford University's Office of Sexual Assault & Relationship Abuse